 Teach by example

 Money doesn’t have to be a taboo subject with your children — in fact, consider walking them through your own bill-paying process and how you save.
-Exposing a child early to the reality of money, expenses, budgeting, and saving sets them up for success as they become adults and eventually manage their own money.
+Exposing a child early to the reality of money, expenses, budgeting, and saving sets them up for success.

 No matter how you handle the specifics in your home, an allowance is a powerful tool for teaching littles the value of money and the importance of saving.
 And we’re here to help offer resources that can make it even easier, like our downloadable Allowance Ledger that you can use to help your kids break down their budget and spending goals.